kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

   // NominalConcurrencyLimit (NominalCL) of this level.
   // This is the number of execution seats available at this priority level.
   // This is used both for requests dispatched from
-  // this priority level as well as requests dispatched from higher priority
+  // this priority level as well as requests dispatched from other priority
   // levels borrowing seats from this level.
 This does not limit dispatching from
-  // this priority level that borrows seats from lower priority levels (those lower
+  // this priority level that borrows seats from other priority levels (those other
   // levels do that).
 The server's concurrency limit (ServerCL) is divided among the
   // Limited priority levels in proportion to their ACS values:
   //